jillesvangurp/stellar-kotlin-client/docs/inbot-stellar-kotlin-wrapper/io.inbot.kotlinstellar/-kotlin-stellar-wrapper/root-key-pair.md

 # rootKeyPair

-`val rootKeyPair: KeyPair!`
+`val rootKeyPair: KeyPair?`

-the keypair associated with the root account; only available if you have a passphrase
+the keypair associated with the root account; should only be used on standalone networks.

 **Getter**

-the keypair associated with the root account; only available if you have a passphrase
+the keypair associated with the root account; should only be used on standalone networks.